 First responders, Fertilizer Canada, and production crew filming at a Federated Co-op Ltd. Facility for the updated Agricultural Anhydrous Ammonia Awareness Program.
-PARAMEDICS RESPOND TO AGRICULTURAL AND INDUSTRIAL INCIDENTS INVOLVING THE RELEASE OF HARMFUL GASES.
-OUR RESPONSE AND TREATMENT CAN DETERMINE LIFE AND DEATH FOR PATIENTS INVOLVED IN AMMONIA GAS RELEASES.
-THE COLLABORATION ON A TRAINING VIDEO BETWEEN FERTILIZER CANADA AND THE PARAMEDIC ASSOCIATION OF CANADA WILL IMPROVE PARAMEDIC SAFETY AND POTENTIALLY SAVE PATIENT LIVES AS WELL.
-PIERRE POIRIER EXECUTIVE DIRECTOR, PARAMEDIC ASSOCIATION OF CANADA

-Canadian Agricultural Safety Week (CASW) Fertilizer Canada is a proud partner of Canadian Agricultural Safety Week (CASW), and this year we highlighted the role that the Canadian fertilizer industry has taken in developing proactive safety and security measures.
+Canadian Agricultural Safety Week (CASW)

+Fertilizer Canada is a proud partner of Canadian Agricultural Safety Week (CASW), and this year we highlighted the role that the Canadian fertilizer industry has taken in developing proactive safety and security measures.

 CASW is an annual public campaign focusing on the importance of safe agriculture.
 "Safe & Strong Farms: Grow an AgSafe Canada" is the second year of a three-year campaign celebrating farm safety across Canada.
 The aim of the campaign is to empower farmers, farm families and farming communities to build (2019), grow (2020), and lead (2021) the agricultural industry in safety and sustainability.

 In addition to our Friend Plus sponsorship, our team developed new resources such as a promotional video and an infographic to accompany our existing training programs for farmers and first responders available on our eLearning platform.
 We continue to be committed to providing safety resources at all levels of the supply chain.

-Transport Canada is moving forward with two amendments to the Cargo, Fumigation, and Tackle Regulation (CFTR) As regulatory changes could take some time, Transport Canada is putting in place temporary policy/procedures that will allow for a bypass of the 10,000 tonne requirement for Calcium Ammonium Nitrate.
+Transport Canada is moving forward with two amendments to the Cargo, Fumigation, and Tackle Regulation (CFTR)

+As regulatory changes could take some time, Transport Canada is putting in place temporary policy/procedures that will allow for a bypass of the 10,000 tonne requirement for Calcium Ammonium Nitrate.
 However, these policies must come with an attached emergency response plan that the amended CFTR will not require.
 This requirement is expected to be removed once the regulations are changed.
-Transport Canada Marine Safety and Security (TCMSS), on a case-by case basis, will review the applications by port authorities to load onto/unload from vessels more than 10,000 tonnes of Ammonium Nitrate Based Fertilizer.
-Fertilizer Canada is currently working with the Ammonium Nitrate Working Group to demonstrate how our market operates, what these changes will mean for the industry, and what is needed in order to execute the changes on this regulation.
-Transport Canada has indicated to Fertilizer Canada that their goal is to have these changes benefit both the Department and our industry.
-Fertilizer Canada visit to the ResponsibleAg training site .
+Transport Canada Marine Safety (TCMSS), on a case-by case basis, will review the applications by ports authorities to load onto/unload from vessels more than 10,000 tonnes of Ammonium Nitrate Based Fertilizer.

+Fertilizer Canada is currently working with the ammonia nitrate working group to demonstrate how our market operates, what these changes will mean for the industry, and what is needed in order to execute the changes on this regulation.
+Transport Canada has indicated to Fertilizer Canada that their goal is to have these changes to benefit both the Department and our industry.

+Fertilizer Canada visit to the ResponsibleAg training site

 In June 2019, several Fertilizer Canada staff had the opportunity to visit the ResponsibleAg facility in Owensboro, Kentucky to learn about training provided by the centre to the agriculture industry.
-Staff shared tactics and learning experiences in delivering industry training programs for the common purpose of assisting industry to navigate applicable federal regulations and ensuring a high level of stewardship for farm inputs within the agribusiness community.
+Staff shared tactics and learning experiences in delivering industry training programs for the common purpose of assisting industry navigate applicable federal regulations and ensuring a high level of stewardship for farm inputs within the agribusiness community.